mflan826/transitiondiscoveries.org/README.md

-This repo contains the codebase for transitiondiscoveries.org, minus the social media platform, etc.
+This repo contains the codebase for transitiondiscoveries.org admin portal.